Ngufor-emmanuella/personal-portfolio/README.md

 # personal-portfolio

-In this project i built a personal portfolio page.
+In this project i built a personal portfolio page mobile version.
 In this project i added icons, used the flex box and offset properties where i used to postion ellements and css grid to display the various cards.no complex code is done here.
 ## Built With

 - HTML